imyuanx/sharing-GUI/README.md

-Easily share files to multiple devices on the LAN.
+Easily share files to multiple devices on the LAN/Public Network.

 ![Preview](assets/app.png)